ivotron/membwcg/README.md

 positional arguments.
 Option `period` is given in milliseconds (in multiples of 100), `quota` in the number of memory operations per period and `timeout` in seconds (0 to disable it).
-Memory usage is accounted by tracking the number of `LLC-prefetches` and `cache-misses` events registered for the container.
+Memory usage is accounted by tracking the number of `LLC-prefetch-misses` and events registered for the container.
 For example

 ```bash
 docker-run 1000 500 $timeout --rm alpine dd if=/dev/zero of=/dev/null
 ```

-The above specifies that the corresponding container should only use 500 memory-related operations ever 1s.
+The above specifies that the corresponding container should only use 500 memory-related operations every 1s.
 If it goes aboves this threshold, the group is frozen and it's not thawed until the next period.